setanicholas/portfolio/README.md

 **File**: [`exit_workflow.js`](https://github.com/setanicholas/portfolio/blob/main/assets/suitescript/exit_workflow.js)

-This NetSuite User Event Script automates the order-to-cash process when a sales order is created and marked with a specific trigger value.
+This User Event Script automates the order-to-cash process when a sales order is created and marked with a specific trigger value.
 It automatically creates an item fulfillment, generates an invoice, and applies a customer payment—all while handling subsidiary-specific settings and fallback logic—then updates the sales order to reflect completion.

 ---